rdawson46/project-view/README.md

 # Project Manager
 ## Ideas
-- save markdown to an local dir based on the current project name
+- save markdown to a local dir based on the current project name

 ## Feature Ideas
  - note taking